 Some sites try to optimize mobile UX by utilizing native input methods like selection picker and numpad.
 The problems come when those mobile-native features don’t work across all devices/browsers.
 For instance, triggering the device-native selection picker can often work on one device and not work on another (eg. iPhone vs. Android).
 The whole point of checkout is to help the customer fill out forms.
 If the input elements are buggy, customers will abandon and buy elsewhere.

 To prevent this from happening, make sure you conduct regular QA sessions on checkout across different devices/browsers combinations.
 Frontend developers should also understand the importance of testing their code on a variety of devices/browsers before merging their code.

 Prioritize mobile-native payment methods

 Apple, Google, Samsung all offer mobile-native payment options.
 In addition, PayPal, Amazon Pay, and Shopify Pay all have mobile-optimized experiences.
 Taking advantage of these payment channels is an easy way to increase consumer trust and offer an accelerated checkout experience.

 The caveat: offering all these payment options at once can be overwhelming.
 Choose wisely.

 For methods like PayPal or Amazon, it can be useful to A/B test their popularity with your customer base.
 If few of your customers use Amazon Pay (or PayPal) it’s probably harming your conversion rate to clutter up your checkout with those payment options.
 It may sound like a no-brainer, but only include what works.
 Keep it simple, keep it intuitive.

 Use these best practices for browser testing, Mobile First Design, and mobile checkout to create a mobile experience that leads to conversions.

-In the next post, we'll focus on the crucial element of sparking joy in your customers through optimizing their user experience (UX).
+In the next post, we'll focus on sparking joy in your customer's journey through optimizing their user experience (UX).